INFO-474/m2-html-css/README.md

 **H**yper**T**ext **M**arkup **L**anguage is a programming language for describing how to display web documents.
 It uses `<tags>` to mark up plain text, and provide rendering instructions to a web-browser.
 Even the most beautiful and complex data visualizations on the web are simply HTML elements arranged into what people perceive as charts, plots, and maps.

 In an HTML document, you'll arrange different HTML elements into a tree structure which defines how your page is laid out.
+Your web-browser will parse the HTML you write and create a visual representation of that information known as the **D**ocument **O**bject **M**odule, or **DOM**.
+The DOM expresses your content as a series of objects which you will later learn how to manipulate, add, and remove from your page.

+The tree structure that you create places elements inside of larger (containing) elements.
 For example, if you wanted two paragraph elements (`<p>`) inside of a division (`<div>`) or your page, it would look like this:

 ```html
 <div>